 Accepting your change in circumstances can take time.
 It might help to talk to family, friends or a counsellor about it.

 Benefits of being a grandparent carer

-Grandparent carers say that there are many benefits and joys to raising their grandchildren, including the chance to:
+Grandparent carers say that there are many benefits and joys to raising grandchildren.
+These benefits include the chance to:

 - enjoy your grandchildren’s achievements and celebrate them together

 - enjoy the opportunity to contribute to your grandchildren’s development by spending time with them

 - teach grandchildren about family history and culture

 - find a new lease on life – for example, your grandchildren might keep you more active.